 Does Google even need an introduction?
-If our phones have become extensions of our hands, then Google is one of the main reasons for that evolution.
-These days, Google is the synonym for answers, speed, and accessibility - but also simply for billions.
-Billions of dollars, users, accounts, visitors, devices, clicks, minutes, gigabytes, searches - you name it - and of course, data measured in billions of terabytes.
-And that data can be extracted automatically and effortlessly, if you know the right methods and have the right tools at hand.
+If our phones have become extensions of our hands, Google is one of the main reasons for that evolution.
+Google is a synonym for answers, speed, and accessibility - but also for billions of dollars, users, clicks, searches, and billions of terabytes of data.
+That data can be extracted automatically and effortlessly if you know the proper methods and have the right tools at hand.

 What are Google SERPs?

-A Google SERP is the page containing the list of search results that Google displays to you when you type in your query and hit Enter.
-SERP in this case stands for Search Engine Results Page, and you’ll find SERPs not only on Google, which controls 90% of the search engine market, but also on other search engines, such as Bing, Yahoo, Yandex, and others.
-We need to know this term in order to know how to use web scraping on the Google Search Engine.
-You can consider the terms Google page, Google search page, and Google SERP to be equal and interchangeable, but we’ll stick with Google SERP in order to remain technically correct.
+A Google SERP is a page containing the list of search results that Google displays to you when you type in your query and hit Enter.
+SERP, in this case, stands for Search Engine Results Page, and you’ll find SERPs not only on Google, which controls 90% of the search engine market, but also on other search engines, such as Bing, Yahoo, and others.
+We need to know this term to understand how to use web scraping on the Google Search Engine.
+You can consider the terms

-Google SERPs have changed a lot over the years, with the most prominent features being those infoboxes we all know too well - Knowledge Graphs, as well as the Carousel - something so ubiquitous these days that we can’t imagine the Google SERP interface looking any other way.
-Both of those now-classic Google SERP features were part of the Hummingbird algorithm release in 2013.
+Google SERPs have changed a lot over the years, with the most prominent features being those infoboxes we all know too well - Knowledge Graphs, Carousels, Featured Snippets - so ubiquitous these days that we can’t imagine the Google SERP interface looking any other way.
+Those now-classic Google SERP features were part of the Hummingbird algorithm release in 2013.

 It’s a far cry from the 2003 version of Google results.
 Does this prehistoric SERP interface ring a bell?
 Luckily, we’re not there anymore.

-That’s why over time the search results have become much more multilayered, including the results of different complexity and formats, sort of like a huge cake.
+That’s why over time, Google search results have become much more multilayered, including the results of varying complexity and formats, like a giant layer cake.
 And that cake-like structure isn’t going away any time soon, with voice command search, apps, and mobile search introducing their significant corrections into the way we google stuff.
-Today, Google Search results consist of various levels, depending on the complexity and type of search, as you can see in this example of a string theory query:
+Today, Google search results consist of various levels, depending on the complexity and type of search, as you can see in this example of a James Webb Space Telescope query 🔭

-As you can see, the Google search page is now packed with various content: featured snippets, so-called snap packs, ads, and organic results.
-Additional types may also show up: product ads, related searches, and multiple snap pack types (Wikipedia, Maps, videos, etc).
+So these days, Google SERP is packed with various content: featured snippets, so-called snap packs, ads, and organic results.
+Additional types may also show up: product ads, related searches, and multiple snap pack types (Wikipedia, Google Maps, YouTube videos, etc.)

 Typical use cases for Google Search scraping are, among thousands of others:

-- Search engine optimization (SEO) — monitor how your website performs in Google for certain queries over a period of time
+- Gain insights for Search engine optimization (SEO) — monitor how your website performs in Google for specific queries over a period of time

-- Analyze ads for a given set of keywords
+- Analyze ads ranking for a given set of keywords

-- Monitor your competition in both organic and paid results
+- Monitor competition in both organic and paid results

-- Build a URL list for certain keywords.
-This is useful if you, for example, need good relevant starting points when scraping web pages containing specific phrases
+- Build a URL list for specific keywords.
+This is useful if you, for example, need good relevant starting points when scraping web pages containing specific phrases.

 What about the official Google Search API?